AWS offers a range of storage solutions, but for users with typical storage needs, the decision comes down to these three services: EBS, EFS and S3.

 S3 also supports static websites, so if you need to host a static HTML page, S3 is a good choice.

-- EBS is a high-performance per-instance block storage system designed to act as storage for a single EC2 instance.
+- EBS is a high-performance per-instance block storage system designed to act as storage for a single EC2 instance (most of the time)

-- S3 is a more complex object storage system, designed to provide archiving and data control options and to interface with other services beyond EC2.
-It’s also useful for storing static html pages and shared storage for applications.
+- S3 is an object storage system, designed to provide archiving and data control options and to interface with other services beyond EC2.
+It’s also useful for storing static html pages and shared storage for applications